Tyzeppelin/Kat-dventures/README.md

 Practical Studies, applying procedural methods in a video game

-Project develop with Unity 4.3.4f1
+Project developped with Unity 4.3.4f1